rtrlib/handbook/docs/_sources/usage.rst.txt

     }

 With a running RTR connection manager, you can also execute validation queries.
-Validate the relation of prefix `10.10.0.0/24` and its origin AS 12345 as shown in :numref:`lst-validate`.
+For instance, validate the relation of prefix `10.10.0.0/24` and its origin AS 12345 as shown in :numref:`lst-validate`.

 .. code-block:: C
     :linenos: